What is a Translator?

 Translators aid communication by converting information from one language into another.
 The goal of a translator is to have people read the translation as if it were the original.
-To do that, the translator must be able to write sentences that flow as well as the original did while keeping the ideas and facts of the original accurate.
+To do that, the translator must be able to write sentences that flow as well as the original, while keeping ideas and facts from the original source accurate.
 They must consider any cultural references, including slang, and other expressions that do not translate literally.

 Translators must read the original language fluently but may not need to speak it fluently.
 They usually translate only into their native language.
 Nearly all translation work is done on a computer, and translators receive and submit most assignments electronically.
 Translations often go through several revisions before becoming final.
 Translators services are needed in many different subject areas.
 Although these workers often do not specialize in any particular field or industry, many focus on one area of expertise.